privcount/privcount/INSTALL.PyPy.markdown

 ln -s pypyenv venv
 ```

-## All Systems
+## Create Python and PyPy virtualenvs

-# You can use INSTALL.markdown to install a python environment under pyenv for
+You can use INSTALL.markdown to install a python environment under pyenv for
-# privcount plot and compute_fractional_position_weights.
+privcount plot and compute_fractional_position_weights.
 Then you can switch
-# the default environments for run_privcount.sh and run_test.sh using:
+the default environments for run_privcount.sh and run_test.sh using:

 ```bash
 # python